marikonakano/Dengue-Infected-Mosquito-Detection/README.md

 ## File Description

 ### Training_LSTM.py
-Trainig LSTM using Melspec data of wingbeat signal.
+Train LSTM using Melspec data of the mosquito's wingbeat signal.
-Select different configurations of LSTM and Bi-LSTM.
+Select different configurations of LSTM and Bi-LSTM for training.

 ### Testing Testing_LSTM_MC_DO.py
-Testing LSTM and Monte-Carlo Dropout and uncertainty evaluation.
+Test LSTM and carry out the uncertainty evaluation based on the Monte-Carlo Dropout.
 Select a pre-trained model of different configurations of LSTM and Bi-LSTM.

 ## Usage
 The code uses Pytorch.
 Please install the Pytorch Package.

-Unzip Melspec.zip in the Dataset Folder and locate it in the local Dataset folder.
+If one of the different configurations of LSTM, please Unzip Melspec.zip in the Dataset Folder and locate it in the local Dataset folder.

-Select pre-trained data in the Model Folder if only the pre-trained LSTM is proven.
+If you want to prove the different configurations of pre-trained LST, please select pre-trained weight data in the Model Folder.

 ## Principal Results
 After uncertainty evaluation, we obtained the following confusion matrix.